gharveymn/nightswitch/README.md

 May have some synchronization issues.
 Haven't removed console logs yet, but the user won't see these.

+This extension is also way too big right now because of the geoip feature.
+This is sort of on my todo list, but if someone wants to do that for me I would be soooooooo happy.

 ## Release Notes

 Allows for GPS coordinate location, geolocation, manual input.